pgomez-r/inception/guide/07_DOCKER_NGINX.md

 ## Step 3.
 Create a configuration file

 Naturally, our nginx won't work without a configuration file.
-We need to create a config file in our project so Dockerfile can copy to the image and place it in the right target directory when building.
+We need to create a config file in our project so Dockerfile can copy it to the image and place it in the right target directory when building.

 ``mkdir conf && vim conf/nginx.conf``

-Again, this example will not be the final version, for now we will use a index.html so we can easily check if the service is properly build and running correctly.
-Later on, we will have to modify this to work with wordpress (php), so we will comment out the sections responsible for php and temporarily add html support:
+Here is an example of a working **-or should be working-** nginx.conf file, with explaning comments:

 ```
+# Define a server block to handle requests
 server {
+    # Listen on port 443 for HTTPS connections with SSL/TLS enabled
     listen      443 ssl;

+    # Specify the server name (domain) that this block will respond to
-    server_name  pgomez-r.42.fr www.pgomez-r.42.fr;
+    server_name  <your_username>.42.fr www.<your_username>.42.fr;

+    # Define the root directory where the website files are stored
     root    /var/www/html;

+    # Set the default file to serve when a directory is requested
-    index index.html; #later change this for php (wordpress)
+    index index.html; # Change this to index.php when WordPress is ready

+    # Specify the path to the SSL certificate file
-    ssl_certificate     /etc/nginx/ssl/pgomez-r.42.fr.crt;
+    ssl_certificate     /etc/nginx/ssl/<your_username>.42.fr.crt;

+    # Specify the path to the SSL certificate private key file
-    ssl_certificate_key /etc/nginx/ssl/pgomez-r.42.fr.key;
+    ssl_certificate_key /etc/nginx/ssl/<your_username>.42.fr.key;

+    # Define the SSL protocols that are allowed (TLS 1.2 and 1.3)
     ssl_protocols       TLSv1.2 TLSv1.3;

+    # Set the timeout for SSL sessions to 10 minutes
     ssl_session_timeout 10m;

+    # Set the keepalive timeout to 70 seconds
     keepalive_timeout 70;

+    # Define a location block to handle requests to the root URL path (/)
     location / {
+        # Set the default file to serve when a directory is requested
-        index index.html; #TODO: change to index.php when wordpress is ready
+        index index.html; # TODO: Change this to index.php when WordPress is ready

+        # Try to serve the requested file, if not found, pass the request to index.html with the query arguments
-        try_files $uri /index.html?$args; #TODO: change to index.php when wordpress is ready
+        try_files $uri /index.html?$args; # TODO: Change to index.php when WordPress is ready

+        # Add a custom header indicating the last modification date of the resource
         add_header Last-Modified $date_gmt;

+        # Add a Cache-Control header to prevent caching of the content
         add_header Cache-Control 'no-store, no-cache';

+        # Disable the If-Modified-Since header to prevent conditional requests
         if_modified_since off;

+        # Disable expiration headers
         expires off;

+        # Disable ETag headers
         etag off;
     }

+# The following block is commented out and will be used later for PHP (WordPress) processing
 #        location ~ \\.php$ {
 #            fastcgi_split_path_info ^(.+\.php)(/.+)$;
 #            fastcgi_pass wordpress:9000;